millerthegorilla/artisan_scripts/README.md

 <https://docs.podman.io/en/latest/markdown/podman-run.1.html#volume-v-source-volume-host-dir-container-dir-options>

 Then before creating the containers, you must delete the existing customised python image.
 To do that, run the command `podman images` inside your standard user account, note the name of the custom image, and run the command `podman rmi python:custom_image_tag`.
-Then run `artisan_run.sh clean` and `artisan_run.sh create` and the code base will have the app source code mounted as a directory inside the django project.
+Then run `artisan_run.sh clean` and `artisan_run.sh create` and after the long build of the custom image the code base will have the app source code mounted as a directory inside the django project.
+However, you will not be able to access the files of that directory from your host.
+You will be able to see the app directory name but none of the files inside.
+Not ideal, but it works.

 ## Have fun!